 Spain - Day 21 : Back in France

-In the morning it was very cold.
+It was freezing in the morning.
 The sun hadn't risen above the mountains yet.
-While wearing all our clothes we ate breakfast.
+While wearing all our clothes, we ate breakfast.
 Then we started climbing to the border of Andorra and France.
-We didn't know how high it would be.
-There were signs along the way to indicate what elevation we were at and how high some mountain was.
+We were curious to know how high it would be.
+There were signs along the way to indicate what elevation we were at and how tall some mountain was.
 We thought it was a different one than the one we needed to climb.
-After half an hour of climbing we found a store.
-It was Sunday so we needed to grasp any chance to buy food.
+After half an hour of climbing, we found a store.
+It was Sunday, so we needed to grasp any chance to buy food.
 They also sold souvenirs.
-Since the tray I had bought in Tarifa had broken I had room for one more.
-Bram farted in the store which we still smelled half an hour later.
+Since the tray I had bought in Tarifa had broken, I had room for one more.
+Bram farted in the store, which we still smelled half an hour later.
 That didn't promise much good for the bus ride back.

 The souvenir store lay somewhere on the slope of the climb that would bring us into France.
 All the climbs indicated were around 2400 meters.
 Last night's campsite was at 1000 meters.
 We steadily climbed up over the hairpin turns.
-There was a thermometer by the side of the road that indicated 12,6 C. Was it really that cold?
-When we were a bit higher we could see our breath condens.
+A thermometer by the side of the road indicated 12,6 C. Was it really that cold?
+When we were a bit higher, we could see our breath condense.

 Climbing the col in Andorra.

 Behind the village was last night's campsite

 During the climb, we met a man going downhill.
 He was on a cycling vacation with a three-wheeled recumbent bike.
 He honked at us with a horn on his handlebars, every holiday we forget to bring one as well.
 Another hour of climbing passed.
 The air was cold, but because of the climbing, we still felt warm.
 The cars could take a shortcut through a tunnel, but we needed to climb 400 meters higher, up to 2408 meters.
 After another hour, we reached the top.
 Because the climb was spread over two days, it had been relatively easy.